AElfProject/AElf/docs/tutorials/dapp/smartContractHelloWorld.md

 dotnet build
 ```

-### Test
+### Test the new logic

 Now we're going to add a test to verify the behavior of our new contract methods.
-With the test framework you can test your contracts without running the node and test your scenarios programmatically.
+With the test framework you can test your contract without running the node and test your scenarios programmatically.

 In the **Integrated Terminal** navigate to the test folder: